contentnetwork/blogcoin-blockchain-explorer/README.md

 # create the makefile
 cmake ..

-# alternatively can use: cmake -DLOKI_DIR=/path/to/bittoro ..
+# alternatively can use: cmake -DLOKI_DIR=/path/to/blogcoin ..
-# if bittoro is not in ~/bittoro
+# if blogcoin is not in ~/blogcoin
 #
 # also can build with ASAN (sanitizers), for example
 # cmake -DSANITIZE_ADDRESS=On ..